achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 54.tkinter to deploy machine learning model-https://analyticsindiamag.com/complete-tutorial-on-tkinter-to-deploy-machine-learning-model/

+55.autoplotter is a python package for GUI based exploratory data analysis-https://github.com/ersaurabhverma/autoplotter

 I will be so happy that this repository helps you.
 Thank you for reading.